List of Forms under Companies Act, 2013

 1. PAS-3 (Return of Allotment):

-The PAS-3 form is used by companies to report the allotment of shares to shareholders after the issuance of shares by the company.
+Companies use the PAS-3 form to report the allotment of shares to shareholders after the issuance of shares by the company.
 This form ensures that the RoC is notified about the new shares issued.

 This form must be filed on the MCA portal, and company directors are responsible for submitting it.
 If the form is not filed, a penalty of Rs.
 1,000 per day can be levied, with a maximum cap of Rs.
 5 lakh.